miztrz/kitnappd/README.md

 When I was looking for inspiration for my application, I was struck by a thought that it would be marvellous to be able to have a kitten tea party.
 You see, I have a pet kitten.
 He's nearly 4 months old, and gee is he cute.
 Cute enough that I want more!
 But sadly I cannot afford more (nor would my boyfriend be particularly thrilled by the idea).

-My app - kitnappd (geddit? its a kitten app!) will allow users to loan their kittens to other users in their area for kitten tea party's and other such shenanigans *.
+My app - kitnappd (geddit? its a kitten app!) will allow users to loan their kittens to other users in their area for kitten tea party's and other such shenanigans.

-*\ *Shenanigans to be defined by the lawyers prior to the app's public launch date.*

 ---